My Story

 My story began when I started being more intentional with my life.
 Here’s a list of things I’ve done since May 2014:

 May 2014.
-Decided to spend my junior year summer traveling across China with friends.
+Decided to spend my junior year summer traveling around China with friends.
 Friends decided against it.
 I pushed ahead, and found myself living in China for 4 months on my own.

 It was here that I finally had time (a little too much time) to reflect.
-During the trip, I made the decision to fulfill my childhood dream, to be a real life ninja warrior, so I decided to join the Marines.
+During the trip, I made the decision to fulfill my childhood dream, to be a real life ninja warrior.
+I decided to join the Marines.

 May 2015.
 Graduated university with my Bachelors in Accounting and my sanity intact.
 School never came naturally to me.
 I had to study like everyone else, and I dozed off a lot in class.